naragurgel/workout_prescription/README.md

 Update: The workout can be updated when the staff member wants to change anything on the prescription.

-Delete: The workout or exercice can be deleted if a staff member wants to change the workout prescriptions.
+Delete: The workout or exercise can be deleted if a staff member wants to change the workout prescriptions.

 ## CRUD Diagrams